 Say you get a job offer, complete with salary, health insurance, a 401(k) and equity.
 What exactly does “equity” mean in that case?
-It means that you either have an ownership share in your new company now, or you will have when your equity “vests” – in other words, when it becomes official by virtue of the fact that you’re still with the company.
-In some cases, your equity is given to you outright, while in others it consists of the option to buy stock at a preferential price.
+It means that you either have an ownership share in your new company now, or you will have when your equity “vests”.
+In other words, when it becomes official by virtue of the fact that you’re still with the company.
+In some cases, your equity is given to you outright.
+At other times, it consists of the option to buy the stock at a preferential price.

 Equity alone does not a great job offer make, however.
 Unless your company goes public or is sold (these are known as “exit events”), your equity won’t pad your bank account.
 Plus, since your salary is already tied to the fate of the company, the more company stock you own the more financial eggs you’re putting in that one basket.

 When you invest in equities, it’s important to understand the risk you’re taking on.
 It’s also a good idea to fight against your natural biases.
-Most people’s instinct is to buy stocks when they’ve already risen in value (this is called “buying high”).
-Then, in a stock market downturn like a recession, people panic and sell off their shares (“selling low”).
-But to be optimally successful in the equities market, you’ll need to do the opposite of what feels right.
-You’ll need to buy low and sell high.
+Most people’s instinct is to buy stocks when they’ve already risen in value, which is called “buying high.”
+Then, during a stock market downturn, people panic and sell their shares, which is referred to as “selling low.”
+But to be successful in the equities market, you’ll need to do the opposite of what feels right, which often means buying low and selling high.

 - A financial advisor can help create a financial plan for your investment needs and finding one doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.